krishnap25/mauve/docs/_sources/index.rst.txt

 .. code-block::

+    @article{pillutla-etal:mauve:jmlr2023,
+      title={{MAUVE Scores for Generative Models: Theory and Practice}}, author={Pillutla, Krishna and Liu, Lang and Thickstun, John and Welleck, Sean and Swayamdipta, Swabha and Zellers, Rowan and Oh, Sewoong and Choi, Yejin and Harchaoui, Zaid}, journal={JMLR},
+      year={2023}
+    }

     @inproceedings{pillutla-etal:mauve:neurips2021,
       title={MAUVE: Measuring the Gap Between Neural Text and Human Text using Divergence Frontiers}, author={Pillutla, Krishna and Swayamdipta, Swabha and Zellers, Rowan and Thickstun, John and Welleck, Sean and Choi, Yejin and Harchaoui, Zaid},